stef-cruz/open_rent/TESTING.md

 Nav:
 - [x] Make sure links are not broken and are linking to correct page.
 - [x] Desktop: when user is logged in, navbar must display links Add Tenancy, Rent Register, User's Username.
-- [x] Desktop: when hovering over username, dropdown must display with options: Profile, Log Out.
+- [x] Desktop: when hovering over username, dropdown must display options Profile and Log Out.
-- [x] Mobile: when user is logged in, navbar must display links User's Username, Add Tenancy, Rent Register, Log Out.
+- [x] Mobile: when user is logged in, navbar must display links User's Username, Add Tenancy, Rent Register and Log Out.
 - [x] Desktop and Mobile: When user is not logged in, navbar must display links Home, Rent Register, Contact Us, Log In.

 Log In: